apartmentlist/style/README.md

     so you don't have to hit the network every time.
 There's no need for that cache to be committed to the repository or clutter `git status`.

+4. Install the Rake tasks:

+    ```
+    cp style/lib/tasks/style.rake my_app/lib/tasks/
+    ```

+    This provides you three Rake tasks:
+    - `style:branch` - Runs style checks only on your diff from `master`
+    - `style:all` - Runs all style checks
+    - `style:count` - Prints counts of all style violations

+5. Set your `Rakefile` default to include style checks:

+    ```
+    task default: %i[spec style:branch]
+    ```

+    Style checks will only run if specs passed, so you don't have to worry about pretty code until you have working code.

 # Changing Style

 Thrash is anathema to consistency, so we are making it very difficult to change